Make a Plan

 This checklist provides information to help your family plan for the fact that they may not be together when disaster strikes.
 The Family Communications Plan helps you to detail how you will contact one another and review what you will do in different emergency situations.
 This checklist has important information about each family member (such as Social Security Numbers and important medical information).
 Communications Cards can be completed and carried by each family member so that they have easy access to important contact information, wherever they may be.

 This checklist will help you to learn about community-specific risk information, a household evacuation plan, and how and when to shut off water, gas and electricity.
-In addition, this plan will help you to identify important documents that should be in your disaster preparedness kit, such insurance policies for home, life, and health.
+In addition, this plan will help you to identify important documents that should be in your disaster preparedness kit, such as insurance policies for home, life, and health.

 - Animal Plan